 For this reason, finding an accredited detox facility is significant for safety during withdrawal and lasting recovery.
 An accredited facility goes through a series of evaluations and reviews.
 These reviews examine a center’s staff, safety programs, member care, operations, and policies.

 Although attending an accredited detox facility offers benefits such as insurance reimbursement, a safe and therapeutic environment, and quality care, it does not guarantee success in recovery.
-Only you and your dedication to getting better can ensure lasting recovery.
+Only you and your dedication to getting better can ensure a lasting recovery.

 Detoxing from Drugs at Sana Lake